launchableinc/hands-on-lab/HANDSON3.md

 </details>
 <br>

-Commit directly to the main branch by clicking **Commit changes**.

-## Verify the Launchable CLI
+## Verify the Launchable CLI setup
-Next, to help you make sure that you have everything set up correctly, we have the `launchable verify` command, so we'll add it to the pipeline as well.
+Next, to help you make sure that you have everything set up correctly, we have the `launchable verify` command, so we'll add it to the workflow as well.

-Update `.github/workflows/pre-merge.yml` by adding:
+Update `.github/workflows/pre-merge.yml` as follows:
 ```diff
        - name: Install Launchable command
          run: pip install --user --upgrade launchable~=1.0